GaryOderNichts/moonlight-wiiu/README.md

 * Geforce Experience 2.1.1 or higher
 * A Wii U LAN Adapter is recommended

-If your PC isn't supported or you're having performance related issues, try using [sunshine](https://github.com/loki-47-6F-64/sunshine) instead.
+If your PC isn't supported or you're having performance related issues, try using [sunshine](https://github.com/LizardByte/Sunshine) instead.

-## Quick Start
+## Quick Start if using GeForce Now

 * Grab the latest version from the [releases page](https://github.com/GaryOderNichts/moonlight-wiiu/releases) and extract it to the root of your SD Card
 * Enter the IP of your GFE server in the `moonlight.conf` file located at `sd:/wiiu/apps/moonlight`